-- Security key on dash board – If the security light is on, the transponder inside the ignition key isn’t being read by the receiver.
-If you have a spare key try using it, but suspect a faulty ignition receiver.
+- Security key on the dashboard – If the security light is on, the transponder inside the ignition key isn’t being read by the receiver.
+If you have a spare key, try using it, but suspect a faulty ignition receiver.

 - Manual transmission cars fitted with clutch switch – Check the switch is in place and secure.
-Try disconnected it.
+Try disconnecting it.

 Repair manuals and wiring diagrams are seriously useful tools when fault finding.
 A good manual will cover component location and operation, wiring diagrams and repair procedures, troubleshooting section and fastener torque and sequence specs, etc.

 Check out the Auto electrical repair tools page for links to the tools I use.
-Here are a few tools you’ll find helpful on this job:
+Here are a few tools you’ll find helpful for this job:

 - Flash light